 Sheet pan pork chops are a simple and healthy dish all made on one pan.
 The pork chops are seasoned with a bold dry rub and paired with tender roasted sweet potatoes and apples.

 We recently asked what you guys are craving for dinners and an overwhelming amount of people responded with sheet pan meals.
 And we totally get it.
 They're usually healthy, always easy and only require one pan to cook and clean.
+This one bakes in under 30 minutes and you get an extra vegetable on your plate!

 What we love about this recipe